sydneyglass/SydneyGlass/README.md

 ### Hi there, I'm Sydney Glass - Glazier
 ##I'm My Own Glass Repair Company based in sydney.
 Contact Me for glass Repair.

 - ??
-We provide Residential and commercial cleaning services.
+We provide Glass Repair & Glass Replacement services to the sydney area.
 - ??
-I’m currently learning everything ??
+We're the Cheapest and We'll Beat any price.
 - ??
 I’m looking to collaborate with other content creators
 - ??
 2020 Goals: Contribute more to Open Source projects
 - ?
 Fun fact: I love to draw and play guitar / drums